alexako/CustomerManagement/README.md

 }
 ```

 This repository contains all of the UI forms and acts as the View.
-See more [here](https://github.com/alexako/CustomerRecords).
+It doesn't contain any data objects.
+See the other code [here](https://github.com/alexako/CustomerRecords).

 ###Classes and Data Structures
 The `Record` class contains two dictionaries `customers` and `transactions`.
 The key is the [unique ID](#uniqueid) each object has and